Tadej Pogačar: Jonas Vingegaard

 Pogačar's rivalry with Danish cyclist Jonas Vingegaard is considered the defining narrative of the Tour de France in the 2020s, and one of the greatest cycling rivalries of all time.
-Pogačar and Vingegaard finished first and second at five consecutive Tours from 2021 to 2025: Pogačar winning in 2021, 2024, and 2025; Vingegaard winning in 2022 and 2023.
+Pogačar and Vingegaard finished first and second at five consecutive Tours from 2021 to 2025: Pogačar winning in 2021, 2024, 2025 and 2026; Vingegaard winning in 2022 and 2023.
 Throughout these tours they have placed first and second at 15 stages as well as in the 2021 young rider classification and 2025 mountains classification.
 They have also faced off at other high-profile stage races like the 2022 Tirreno–Adriatico, 2023 Paris-Nice, and the 2025 Critérium du Dauphiné.
 Pogačar and Vingegaard have been described by analysts as "lightyears ahead of the rest" of the men's peloton in general classification competition.

 Mathieu van der Poel

 Pogačar primarily competes with Dutch cyclist Mathieu van der Poel at one-day classics.
-The two are regarded by some journalists as the pre-eminent one-day riders of their generation: Pogačar has ten victories in cycling's Monuments and van der Poel has eight, totals which place them far ahead of any other active cyclist in terms of Monument victories.
+The two are regarded by some journalists as the pre-eminent one-day riders of their generation: Pogačar has thirteen victories in cycling's Monuments and van der Poel has eight, totals which place them far ahead of any other active cyclist in terms of Monument victories.
 While the two riders have frequently competed in the same races since 2020, media coverage of their rivalry increased in 2025.
-Their dominance was highlighted in the 2025 spring classics, where the pair swept all four Monuments: van der Poel won Milan-San Remo and Paris–Roubaix, with Pogačar finishing third and second respectively; Pogačar won the Tour of Flanders ahead of van der Poel, then won 2025 Liège–Bastogne–Liège where van der Poel was absent.
+Their dominance was highlighted in the 2025 spring classics, where the pair swept all five Monuments: van der Poel won Milan–San Remo and Paris–Roubaix, with Pogačar finishing third and second respectively; Pogačar won the Tour of Flanders ahead of van der Poel, Liège–Bastogne–Liège where van der Poel was absent, and Giro di Lombardia.
+He also won the 2026 Milan–San Remo, after dropping Van der Poel on the Poggio.
 Former Tour de France winner Óscar Pereiro has called their competition the best cycling rivalry since the 1990s.